frankbauer/ilias-asscodequestion/README.md

 ### Version 1.1.1
 * Added full support for canvas element drawing using data for the result output as datasource
+* GLSL Code Execution (the first block is a forced Canvas Area), Answer blocks are considered fragment shaders that are passed to the Canvas Area for processing

 ### Version 1.1.0
 * New, flexible block-system to add Question Fragments